kubernetes/enhancements/keps/sig-node/3695-pod-resources-for-dra/README.md

 #### Beta

 - [x] Gather feedback from consumers of the DRA feature.
-  - Integration with DCGM exporter (WIP)
+  - Integration with the NVIDIA DCGM exporter (WIP)
 - [x] No major bugs reported in the previous cycle.

 #### GA